natario1/CameraView/README.md

   <img src="docs/static/banner.png" width="100%">
 </p>

+*Post-processing videos or want to reduce video size before uploading?
+Take a look at our [Transcoder](https://github.com/natario1/Transcoder).*

 # CameraView

 CameraView is a well documented, high-level library that makes capturing pictures and videos easy,